martin-stepwolf/javascript-database-distributed/README.md

 Now I know better practices, I improved the project with:

 - Do not add unnecessary files to the repository (libraries and images), and use external sources.
+- Implement better functions and use let and const instead of var in JavaScript.

 ## Getting Started :rocket: